haskellcg/Company_Notes/trill_protocol_rfc6325_part_3.md

   * Nickname value, an unsigned 16-bit quantity that defaults to the configured value if configured, elso to the last value held if the RBridge coming up after a reboot and that value is remembered, else to a random value; however, in all cases the reserved values 0x0000 and 0xFFC0 through 0xFFFF are excluded

 ### 5.3.
 Per Port Per RBridge
+  An RBridge has the following per-port configuration parameters:
+  * The same parameters as an [802.1Q-2005] port in terms of C-VLAN IDs.
+Inaddition, there is an announcing VLANs set that deafults to the enabled VLANs on the port, and ranges from the null set to the set of all legal VLAN IDs.
+  * The same parameters as an [802.1Q-2005] port in terms of frame priority code point mapping
+  * The inhibition time for the port when it observed a change in root bridge of an attached bridged LAN.
+This is in units of seconds, default to 30, and can be configured to any value from 0 to 30.
+  * The desired Designated VLAN that the Rbridge will advertise in its TRILL Hellos if it is the DRB for the link via that port.
+This defaults to the lowest VLAN ID enabled on the port and may be configured to any valid VLAN ID that is enabled on the port.
+  * Four per-port configuration bits: disable bit, disable end-station service, access port, and use P2P Hellos.
+  * One bit per port such that, if the bit is set, it disables learning {MAC address, VLAN, port} triples from locally received native frames on the port.
+Default value is 0 == learning enabled.
+  * The priority of the RBridge to be DRB and its Holding Time via the port with defaults and ranges as specific in IS-IS [RFC1195]
+  * A bit that, when set, enables the receipt of TRILL-encapsulated frames from an Outer.MacSA with which the Rbridge does not have an IS-IS adjacency.
+Default value is 0 == disabled
+  * Configuration for the optional send-BPDUs solution to the writing cloest topolgy problems as described in Appendix A.3.3.
+Default Bridge Address is the System ID of the Rbridge with lowest System ID.
+If RB1 and RB2 are part of a wiring closet topolgy, both need to be configured to know about this, and know the ID that should be used in the spanning tree protocol on the specified port.

 ### 5.4.
 Per VLAN Per RBridge

 ## 6. Security Considerations